RKKOYA/LegacyTrack/README.md

 For all documentation about sound events and a list of all sound events along with their associated sound files and attributes, I highly recommend visiting the [Minecraft Wiki](https://minecraft.wiki/w/Sounds.json#File_structure).
-Additionally, if you would like an updated json structure of sound events, visit [MCA Explorer](https://mcasset.cloud/1.21.8/assets/minecraft/sounds.json).
+Additionally, if you would like an updated JSON structure of sound events, visit [Minecraft Assets Explorer](https://mcasset.cloud/1.21.8/assets/minecraft/sounds.json).

-## Copyright
+## 5. Copyright <a name="copyright"></a>
 * All C418 soundtracks belong to [Daniel Rosenfield](https://en.wikipedia.org/wiki/C418).

-## Foot Notes
+## 6. Foot Notes <a name="foot-notes"></a>
 1. Please refrain from posting issues regarding when the resource pack will be updated for a certain version of the game.
 I cannot guarantee when I will be updating the resource pack to a certain version of the game and will simply ignore/delete those issues.
 I will post to the issues tab of what update I will be updating the resource pack to.
 2. I decided to keep the deep dark and the new nether soundtrack since I found that they stay close to the theme of the biome/dimension.
 3. If there are any issues you come across, please don't hesitate to post the issue on the issues tab of the repository.
 I plan to address issues there.